RobertFurtuna10/FINAL_PROJECT_FD_BDD/README.md

     Then I should see an error for wrong characters on password field

   @register_with_different_password_and_confirmation_password
-  Scenario: Enter different passwords in password and confirmation password fiels
+  Scenario: Enter different passwords in password and confirmation password fields
     When I enter "furtuna12345*" in password field for registration And I enter "abc" in confirmation password field for registration And I press on ma inregistrez button